Plan a street party

 Once you have an outline of your street party, you need to submit a street party application.
 Your application will provide us with important information about what you are planning and what support/advice will be needed from the Council.

-For most small parties in quiet residential streets and where you need to close a road, the Council will need to apply for a Temporary Traffic Regulation Order.
+For most street parties in residential areas and where you require use of a road, the Council will need to apply for a Temporary Traffic Regulation Order in order to close the road.
 We will need to know certain information such as where and when you want the road closure to take place.
 The Council's Highways Team will then assess the impact of closing the road e.g. bus routes, through roads and we will advise you if your closure is possible.
 Road closures in quiet residential roads/cul-de-sacs are usually acceptable.

 You will need to advise all residents/neighbours affected by the road closure about the dates and times, so they can plan accordingly.